 A unique and exciting opportunity to learn about Extreme Medicine from a master!

-This is an amazing opportunity to learn first-hand from a real-life NASA astronaut; as well as having the chance to ask questions and speak with Scott on a one-to-one level about some of the most challenging and austere environments known to man.
-Be enthralled by his stories and experiences and inspired by his knowledge and passion for Aerospace and Altitude medicine.
+This was an amazing opportunity to learn first-hand from a real-life NASA astronaut; as well as having the chance to ask questions and speak with Scott on a one-to-one level about some of the most challenging and austere environments known to man.
+Delegates were enthralled by his stories and experiences and inspired by his knowledge and passion for Aerospace and Altitude medicine.

 After graduating from Stanford University and then Stanford Medical School, Scott went on to train at Harvard and also in Denver in preparation for a career in emergency medicine and trauma.
 It was during this pursuit in medicine that he came back to his boyhood dream of exploring space.